goelashwin36/ashwingoel.com/content/blog/buffer-overflow.md

 <img src="/images/blog/buffer-overflow/Ashwin-Goel-b1.png" style=" max-height: 500px;">

 Consider the most useless program ever made shown on the left image where a character buffer of length 5 is defined.
-Now in a big cluster of memory, a small memory of 5 bytes would be assigned to the buffer which looks like the image on the right.
+In a big cluster of memory, a small memory of 5 bytes would be assigned to the buffer which looks like the image on the right.

 ## Buffer Overflow